rhmaxdotorg/pulsechain-validator/README.md

 Check out the Adding more validators guide @ CoinCashew.
 - https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-iii-tips/adding-a-new-validator-to-an-existing-setup

 Let's say you have generated your keys for 1 validator and want to add 2 more.
-It would look something like this for pulsechain testnet V4.
+It would look something like this for pulsechain.

 ```
-$ ./deposit.sh existing-mnemonic --validator_start_index 1 --num_validators 2 --chain pulsechain-testnet-v4 --eth1_withdrawal_address 0x..(MAKE SURE YOU WILL ALWAYS HAVE ACCESS TO THIS WALLET)
+$ ./deposit.sh existing-mnemonic --validator_start_index 1 --num_validators 2 --chain pulsechain --eth1_withdrawal_address 0x..(MAKE SURE YOU WILL ALWAYS HAVE ACCESS TO THIS WALLET)
 ```

 * **How can I see the stats on my validator(s)?**

-Look at your deposit JSON file to get the list of your validator(s) public keys, then check https://beacon.v4.testnet.pulsechain.com/validator/ + your validator's public key which each one that you want to check the stats on.
+Look at your deposit JSON file to get the list of your validator(s) public keys, then check https://beacon.pulsechain.com/validator/ + your validator's public key which each one that you want to check the stats on.

-For example this validator's stats: https://beacon.v4.testnet.pulsechain.com/validator/8001503cd43190b01aaa444d966a41ddb95c140e4910bb00ad638a4c020bc3a070612f318e3372109f33e40e7c268b0b
+For example this validator's stats: https://beacon.pulsechain.com/validator/8001503cd43190b01aaa444d966a41ddb95c140e4910bb00ad638a4c020bc3a070612f318e3372109f33e40e7c268b0b

 You can also setup Monitoring with Grafana and Prometheus (see guidance in above sections).